 When you’re weighing several strong options, your dental benefits could be the tiebreaker.
 Visiting an in-network dentist is typically cheaper because insurance will cover a higher percentage of the cost than it would for an out-of-network provider.
 This doesn’t mean you need to completely disregard out-of-network dentists you like, however.
 Your dental benefits should still cover a portion of the cost — the percentage will depend on whether you have a MAC or UCR plan.

 Many people don’t visit the dentist for long stretches because they don’t have time in their busy schedules.
 If you fall in that category, flexible hours are particularly valuable.
 You may prefer scheduling appointments after 5 p.m. or on weekends so you don’t need to take time off work or your kids don’t miss school.
-Not all dental offices provide these flexible hours, so this may make a significant deciding factor if you have a busy lifestyle.
+Not all dental offices provide these flexible hours, so this may be a significant deciding factor if you have a busy lifestyle.

-Some dentists offer distinctive services that can make your experience more convenient, comfortable, and/or affordable.
+Some dentists offer distinct services that can make your experience more convenient, comfortable, and/or affordable.
 Do you get anxious about visiting the dentist?
 See if the office offers sedation dentistry to make your appointment more relaxing.
 Are you interested in adjusting your diet to eliminate acidic and sugary foods that can damage teeth?
 You may benefit from a dental practice that offers nutritional counseling.
 Would you prefer to have a dentist you can visit for both routine procedures and sudden dental issues?
 Look into providers that offer emergency services so you can get immediate care when necessary.

 Dental health has a whole-body impact; finding someone who can help you take care of it isn’t something to take lightly.
-By incorporating these tips into the search, you can find a longtime partner in your healthcare journey.
+By incorporating these tips into the search, you can find a long-term partner in your healthcare journey.